relatel/ruby-fogbugz/README.md

 {"description"=>"All open cases assigned to Simon Eskildsen", "cases"=>{"case"=>[{"ixBug"=>"185", "operations"=>"edit,assign,resolve,email,remind"}, {"ixBug"=>"268", "operations"=>"edit,assign,resolve,email,remind"}], "count"=>"13"}}
 ```

-As you see, `ruby-fogbugz` is without magic.
+As you see, `ruby-fogbugz` is without magic and leaves most to the user.

-`cmd` is the first argument to 'Fogbugz#command', the second argument is a `Hash` of additional GET arguments to specify the request further.
+`cmd` is the first argument to `Fogbugz#command`, the second argument being a `Hash` of additional GET arguments to specify the request further.
 You can see available `cmd`'s and arguments at the [Fogbugz API documentation][fad].

 All Fogbugz API requests require a token.
 Thus `#authenticate` must be called on the `ruby-fogbugz` instance before `#command`'s are sent: